Tag: Whitewater High School

 Student pleads to weapons violations:

 Will wonders never cease?
 Robin Kittrell, the Georgia teen who brought guns to school allegedly to prevent a Columbine-like attack, has actually pleaded guilty to six counts of possession of a weapon on school property, one count of carrying a concealed weapon and two counts of underage possession of a firearm.
-Not only that but no deal was struck along with the plea.
+Not only that, but no deal was struck along with the plea.

-This is the kind of the kid that deserves help.
+This is the kind of the kid who deserves help.
 Not the kid who shoots up his school or kills his family.
 It’s obvious to me that this kid had good intentions but incredibly bad judgment.
 It’s not too late for him.

 • Robin Kittrell out on bond